 Easy-Emptying Dust Cup

 One feature I like is how easy it is to empty the dust cup.
 Shark allows you to remove the entire dust cup with a push of a button and then empty it over a bin.

-On top of the bin are two filters that are washable.
+On top of the bin are two washable filters.
 Shark recommends that you wash these once a month.

-Shark did not mention if these filters are HEPA but I’m assuming it isn’t because they didn’t mention it in any of their advertorials.
+Shark did not mention if these filters are HEPA.
+But I’m assuming it isn’t because they didn’t say it in any of their advertorials.

 Advanced Swivel Steering

 To make moving this thing around easier, Shark added swivel steering that makes turning and changing direction easier.